THINGS TO DO IN SEPTEMBER TO SIMPLIFY YOUR LIFE

 4. Declutter your clothes

 Whichever season you’re entering, now might be a good time to sort through your clothes.
 Put away any seasonal clothes that you aren’t or won’t be wearing this month.
 Organise the clothes that you will be wearing and create a few go-to outfits that you can throw on when you don’t have time to select your outfit for the day.
-These go-to outfits make my own mornings much easier!
+These go-to outfits, kind of like a personal uniform, make my own mornings much easier!
 Make a note of any new or replacement items that you’d like to buy when you can.

 Further reading: How to declutter your clothes in 10 easy steps